andrewmilligan/dataface-d3-hierarchy-talk/README.md

 const dataToStratify = [
   { name: "root", group: "" }, // the parent of everything
-  { name: "focused", group: "root" }, // the parent of our "focused" group ...dataWithGroups, // all our actual data points
+  { name: "focused", group: "root" }, // the parent of our "focused" group ...data, // all our actual data points
 ];
 ```